dask/dask-cloudprovider/doc/source/index.rst

 ^^^^^^^^^^^

-The ``FargateCluster`` will create a new Fargate ECS cluster by default along with all the IAM roles, security groups, an so on that it needs to function.
+The ``FargateCluster`` will create a new Fargate ECS cluster by default along with all the IAM roles, security groups, and so on that it needs to function.

 .. code-block:: python